About Service Learning

 - Confirm (or not) an area of interest.

-- Learn about potential employment
+- Learn about potential employment and gain field experience.

 - Help with admission to 4 year colleges, and scholarship support.